-Police are still searching for some of Millane’s belongings, including her passport, a pale pink Casio Baby-G watch and a silver necklace with a green stone in the middle, which were missing from the Base Backpacker hostel she was staying at.
+Earlier on Saturday, police said some of Millane’s belongings, including her passport, a pale pink Casio Baby-G watch and a silver necklace with a green stone in the middle, were missing from the hostel she was staying at.

-“That property is going to be somewhere, the clothing is going to be somewhere, we haven’t found it.
-Somebody may find it somewhere, we don’t know what has happened to it,” Beard said.
+Beard said “that property is going to be somewhere, the clothing is going to be somewhere, we haven’t found it.
+Somebody may find it somewhere, we don’t know what has happened to it”.

 Millane was on a year-long OE after graduating from the University of Lincoln in September.